tonygilkerson/things/proj07-astrostepper-oled/README.md

-# proj06 - nema17 the start of astro
+# proj07 - Astrostepper with OLED

-In this project I start exploring how to use the Nema19 my new STEPPERONLINE 0.9deg Nema 17 Stepper Motor.
+In this project I am combining the astrostepper and OLED projectes into one.

 Components used: